greywidget/eleventy-base-blog/bread/index.md

 Dutch oven bread is far easier to make than you might image.
 Really, the only impediment you might encounter is that you need an oven dish with a lid that can withstand temperatures of 220°C.

-With a tiny amount of planning, but very little effort - you can make a lovely loaf like this:
+With a tiny amount of planning and very little effort - you can make a lovely loaf like this:

 ![A most excellent fresh loaf of bread!](/img/bread.jpg "Dutch Oven Bread")